Welcome to my page!

-The most important part of counselling is a therapeutic relationship.
-My clients describe me as genuine, warm and non-judgemental.
-I will listen to you and together we will find ways of working that feel like the best fit for you.
+An important part of effective counselling is feeling that you and your counsellor will work well together.
+My clients describe me as creative, genuine, warm and non-judgemental.
+I will listen and together we will work towards lessening your distress and celebrating your 'youness'.

-Testimonial: "She provides me with a space that is safe to completely fall apart then start putting myself back together again.
-She is instinctive and innovative and combines a multitude of techniques to get me moving in the right direction."
+"She provides me with a space that is safe to completely fall apart then start putting myself back together again."

 Training, qualifications & experience

-Personal experience of providing support for families, children and young people undergoing treatment or living with cancer means that I am particularly able to empathise with individuals who are experiencing similar difficulties.
+My experience of providing support for adults, children and young people undergoing treatment for or living with cancer means that I am particularly able to empathise with individuals who are experiencing similar life events.

 Areas of counselling I deal with